 For over 25 years, BBBS of NYC has partnered with companies in NYC to provide high-impact volunteer opportunities to corporate partner staff.
 Our employee engagement opportunities, ranging from one-time events to long-term one-on-one mentoring matches, allow companies to offer a BBBS mentoring experience within the comfort and ease of the workplace.
 With curricula focused on career and college-readiness and professional development, corporate employee volunteers help NYC youth learn about, and work toward, real-life professional success.
-Today, we run 67 programs at 53 different companies around the city, providing high-impact mentoring for nearly 1000 students each school year.
+Today, we run over 70 programs at 65 different companies around the city, providing high-impact mentoring for nearly 1000 students each school year.

 As the flagship employee engagement opportunity, the Workplace Mentoring Program gives volunteers (“Bigs”) and high school students (“Littles”) the chance to develop deep, meaningful, one- to-one relationships while helping Littles build professional skills at our corporate partner offices.

 - Companies are partnered with a local high school and 10-15 employee volunteers are matched with 10-15 students for the full school year.

 - Matches meet at the company’s office for two hours after school twice per month for a total of 15 program days.

 - The program is created and facilitated by a Masters-level social worker specifically trained in group facilitation.